Antiquarian Photographic Dealer

 For full details of our trading policies, check the relevant page (Buying and Selling).

 Enter the main building, turn left and across the main room you'll see the hanging sign of the giant wooden camera.
-Open from Thursday to Sunday (closed Mon.to Wed.) from 10am to a bit before 5pm.
+Open from Thursday to Sunday (closed Mon.to Wed.) from 10am to a bit before 5pm (or on dull, quiet days, 11ish to a bit after 4pm - call me, I won't be far away).

-Stock is basically whatever we can get related to film and optical.
+Stock is basically whatever I can get related to film and optical.

 We attempt to stock, if available -